notWetro/HandGestures2Bot/README.md

 # HandGestures2Bot

 A multimodal robot control system for TurtleBot3 that enables intuitive interaction through hand gestures, voice commands, and AI-powered natural language processing.
-Control your robot with gestures captured by your smartphone camera, speak commands, or simply chat with the onboard Gemma AI assistant.
+Control your robot with gestures captured by your smartphone camera or speak commands.

 ![Project Demo](screenshots/Cam%20Page.jpeg)